bananasss00/RW-AnotherTweaks/README.md

 # RW-AnotherTweaks

-_Mod can work with **4M Mehni's Misc Modifications, TD Enhancement Pack**.
-All patches pasted from this mods will not be applied!_
+_Mod can work with 4M Mehni's Misc Modifications, TD Enhancement Pack.
+Settings from 4M Mehni's Misc Modifications and TD Enhancement Pack will be used if they are installed!_

 All this tweaks can be enabled/disabled in mod settings.

 * Drafted pawns attack hives (in vanilla enadbled by default) <- mod HiveAttackTargetDisabler, checkbox in mod settings

+* Hold Ctrl to drop one item from the pawn inventory instead of a stack

 * Shift + Click for MASS assign areas for Colonists and Animals (like in mod AnimalTab)
 ![](https://i.imgur.com/nJ3pegL.png)